 Analysis PDE, joint with I. Holmes, B. Wick

 This is the Bloom theory of commutators in the bi-parameter setting.
 The proof includes a treatment of weighted estimates of Journe operators different from Fefferman's (difficult) proof, simpler, with modern tools.

-- On the failure of lower square function estimates in the non-homogenous weighted setting,
+On the failure of lower square function estimates in the non-homogeneous weighted setting,

 Math.
 Ann., joint with K. Domelevo, P. Ivanisvili, S. Treil, A. Volberg

 Some surprising negative results on the lower square function estimates with weight.